-Deb Ryun has been the Executive Director of the Wild Rivers Conservancy since October 2009.
-She has 25+ years of experience with management and coordination of multi-stakeholder initiatives; watershed-level planning; and implementation of on-the-ground projects to protect land and water.
-Deb provides overall leadership for and management of the Wild Rivers Conservancy.
+Deb Ryun has been the Executive Director of the Conservancy since October 2009.
+She has 25 years of experience with management and coordination of multi-stakeholder initiatives; watershed-level planning; and implementation of on-the-ground projects to protect land and water.
+Deb provides overall leadership and management of the Wild Rivers Conservancy.
 She is the public face of the Conservancy and represents the organization before various audiences.
 During the open water season, Deb spends much of her free time enjoying all that the Namekagon and St. Croix Rivers offer.

 Email: dryun (at) wildriversconservancy.org

-Email: nbiagi (at) wildriversconservancy.org
+Email: abouthilet (at) wildriversconservancy.org

 Bethany Cox, Director of Development

 Bethany Cox is the Director of Development at the Wild Rivers Conservancy.
-She has been with the Conservancy since September of 2019 and brings with her years of entrepreneurial and nonprofit experience.
-Bethany is looking to creatively engage more of the community to not only support the Namekagon and St. Croix Rivers but also to bring more individuals and families to the rivers to experience the natural beauty this national park provides.
-Bethany grew up experiencing the lakes and rivers in Wisconsin from a canoe and is looking forward to exploring the Namekagon and St. Croix Rivers with her own family.
+She has been with the Conservancy since September of 2019, and brings with her years of entrepreneurial and nonprofit experience.
+Bethany is looking to creatively engage more of the community to not only support the Namekagon and St. Croix rivers but also to bring more individuals and families to the rivers to experience the natural beauty this national park provides.
+Bethany grew up experiencing the lakes and rivers in Wisconsin from a canoe and is looking forward to exploring the Namekagon and St. Croix rivers with her own family.

 Email: bcox (at) wildriversconservancy.org